-The College has a limited number of duplicating machines.
-Divisional clerical staff and work-study students can assist with some duplicating and/or typing for you if you provide adequate lead-time.
-For large duplicating jobs, see the division chairperson or instructional coordinator for detailed information.
+The College has a limited number of copy machines/printers.
+Divisional clerical staff and work-study students can assist with some copying for you if you provide adequate lead-time.
+For large copying jobs, see the division chairperson or instructional coordinator for detailed information.